Drillan767/overlord-front/content/articles/how-to-setup-your-own-icon-set-in-vuetify-3.md

 ---
 title: How to setup your own icon set in Vuetify 3
-description: "How to use custom SVG icons in Vuetify 3: alias strategy, font generation with IcoMoon, and hybrid approaches with practical examples."
+description: "How to use custom SVG icons in Vuetify 3: alias strategy, font generation, and hybrid approaches with practical examples."
 image: https://images.unsplash.com/photo-1506729623306-b5a934d88b53
 date: 2024-12-14
 tags: